 Only a few steps away from the Plaza de Armas, there is already the next worth seeing Plaza of Cusco, the Plaza del Regocijo, also called Plaza Kusipata.
 Its immediate proximity to the Plaza de Armas is not coincidental.
 For once, the two, along with another plaza, belonged to an ancient, even larger plaza.

 Around the plaza are some central historic buildings of Cusco, as well as numerous cafes.

 Callejón de Loreto

 If you want to take a little trip back in time to the Inca era, you should not miss Calle Loreto.
-Because in the 231-meter/757-ft long alley, you can experience how the streets of Cusco once used to look like.
+Because in the 231-meter/757-ft long alley, you can experience what the streets of Cusco once used to look like.

 With its impressive stone walls, the street belongs to the city’s Zona Monumental and therefore enjoys exceptional protection.

 Let’s move on to another picturesque street of Cusco that dates back to the Inca era.
 In Calle Hatun Romiyoc (or Hatun Romiyoq), you get again the feeling of how it must have once looked here.